RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Linyu-Yang/_index.md

 ---
 # Display name
-title: Pengcheng Wang
+title: Linyu Yang

 # Username (this should match the folder name)
 authors:
-  - Pengcheng-Wang
+  - Linyu-Yang

 #Author Names (alternative spellings etc)
 names:
-    - Pengcheng Wang
+  - Linyu Yang
-    - Wang, Pengcheng
+  - Yang, Linyu
-    - P. Wang
+  - L. Yang
-    - Wang, P.
+  - Yang, L.
-    - 王鹏程
+  - 杨麟禹

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Intern
+role: Ph.D.
+Candidate

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #- Researchers
+  - Researchers
-  #- Interns
-  - Intern Alumni
+  - Ph.D.
+Students

 department:
   - College of Computer Science and Technology